33ronak/10-bit_DAC-sky130/README.md

   - 8-bit DAC = 45 to 55min
   - 9-bit DAC = 2hr 30min to 3hr
   - 10-bit DAC = 7hr to 8hr
+* The complexity increase because of the increase in number of transistors as the number of subcircuits increses; and the the increase in complexity is most probably exponential; the deviced formula for calculating the number of transistor in an n-bit pottentiometric DAC is deduce by me as:
+  - No. of Transistor in n-bit DAC = 2^(n-1) + 2^(n-2)
+  - No. of Transistor in 10-bit DAC = 768 {Using the above Formula}

 ## Acknowledgements